-Song has just commenced his PHD in the fall of 2020 - the title of Song's thesis work is "The role of Oryza Longistaminata as donor for traits for salinity or drought tolerance".
+Song has commenced his PHD in the fall of 2020 - the title of Song's thesis work is "The role of Oryza Longistaminata as donor for drought tolerance".

-Song will focus on the root barrier to ROL and its role in limiting salt intrusion at the root level.
-There is not much research on this important topic Song has decided to explore the possibilities to rely on this trait also for salinity tolerance and not only flood tolerance.
+Song focuses on the root barrier to ROL and its role in drought tolerance.
+There is not much research on this important topic Song has decided to explore the possibilities to rely on this trait also for drought tolerance and not only flood tolerance.

 Zhiwei Song started his PhD with me in November 2020.
 Song has a degree in crop science from the College of Agronomy, Northwest A&F University.
 He has been awarded a prestigious CSC PhD scholarship to work on the salinity tolerance of rice initially focusing on Oryza longistamina as model plant.